 Once you know when you are planning to visit campus, make sure to check out the Campus Calendar to see what else might be happening and open to the public.
 With 17 NCAA Division I sports teams, there is a good chance you might be able to attend a home sporting event and cheer on the Yellow Jackets.

 While you are visiting Georgia Tech, you should allow for some time to explore the great city of Atlanta.
-Whether you want to spend time outdoors and enjoy the warm summer weather or be indoors with the air conditioner pumping, there are many ways to explore Atlanta prior to or after your Georgia Tech visit!
+There are many ways to explore Atlanta prior to or after your Georgia Tech visit!

 For visitors that want to spend some time outdoors, recommendations include exploring the Beltline, a walking and bike path around the city that was designed as part of Ryan Gravel’s Georgia Tech master’s thesis.
 Other outdoor activities includes exploring the Atlanta Botanical Gardens or hiking at Stone Mountain.

 It can get pretty hot in Atlanta, so it is also a great idea to spend some time inside cooling off.
 About a mile from campus, you can visit the World of Coca-Cola, National Center for Civil and Human Rights and Georgia Aquarium.